ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 ```

 {: .warning }
-> In a _Detached RO-Crate_ it is **undefined** how to find the _RO-Crate Website_ from the _RO-Crate Metadata File_ or vice versa  It is RECOMMENDED to describe both as contextual entities.
+> In a _Detached RO-Crate_ it is **undefined** how to find the _RO-Crate Website_ from the _RO-Crate Metadata Document_ or vice versa  It is RECOMMENDED to describe both as contextual entities.

-## Payload files and directories
+## Payload files and directories for _Attached RO-Crate_s

 These are the actual files and directories that make up the **payload** of the dataset being described in a _Attached RO-Crate_.